schlatterbeck/pymininec/README.rst

 command-line arguments to recreate the ``.pout`` files with ``mininec.py``.

+In his thesis [5]_, Zeineddin investigates numerical instabilities when comparing near and far field.
+He solves this by doing certain computations for the near field in double precision arithmetics.
+I've tried to replicate these experiments and the numerical instabilities are reproduceable in the Basic version.
+In the Python version the instabilities are not present (because everything is in double precision).
+But the absolute values computed in Python are lower than the ones reported by Zeineddin (and the Basic code *does* reproduce Zeineddins values).
+So it may well be that there is still a problem in the computations of the currents in the Python code, the computed currents are too low in that example.
+You can find the files in ``test/ohio*`` (the thesis was at Ohio University).
+This time there is a python script ``ohio.py`` to compute the near and far field values without recomputing the impedance matrix.
+This script can plot the near and far field values into a plot and the difference into a second plot.
+There are two distances for which these are computed.
+There is a second script to plot the Basic near and far field patterns ``plot_bas_ohio.py``.

 Note that the current code is still hard to understand |--| it's the result of a line-by-line translation from Basic, especially where I didn't (yet) understand the intention of the code.
 The same holds for